FDA Approves First At-Home Treatment Device for Depression

 Depression affects about 16 million American adults, according to a 2013 study from the US Department of Health and Human Services.2 Another study showed that depression has increased among both adults and adolescents to about 13.1%, and that 87.9% of this population said their depression symptoms negatively impacted their home, work, or social life.3

-Flow Neuroscience said their device responds to a "more nuanced picture" of the causes of depression.
+Flow Neuroscience said its device responds to a "more nuanced picture" of the causes of depression.
 "Depression physically changes how the brain works, which is why treatment needs to address brain function directly," their website states.
 The Flow Neuroscience Depression Treatment Headset addresses these functions.4

-The device has been approved in Sweden since 2019 and has since been approved by the European Medical Association and in Norway, Switzerland, and Hong Kong.
-In Europe, it retails for 495 euros.
+The device has been approved in Sweden since 2019 and has since been approved by the European Medical Association as well as in Norway, Switzerland, and Hong Kong.
+In Europe, it retails for €495.

 What Do the Data Say?